sindresorhus/notifier-for-github/readme.md

 ## Highlights

+- Notification count in the toolbar icon
+- Click the toolbar icon to go to the notifications page
 - Desktop notifications
 - Option to show only unread count for issues you're participating in
 - GitHub Enterprise support